-Emma Raducanu will be one of the favourites in 2022 having shot to global attention at Wimbledon in 2021 when she reached the fourth round without dropping a set but had to retire against Ajla Tomljanovic and then winning the 2021 US Open as a qualifier.
+Emma Raducanu will be one of the favourites in 2022 having shot to global attention at Wimbledon in 2021 when she reached the fourth round without dropping a set before retiring against Ajla Tomljanovic and then winning the 2021 US Open as a qualifier.

 How much prize money is there to be won at Wimbledon in 2022?

-In 2021, the prize money was as follows:
+In 2022, the prize money for singles is as follows:

 Which TV channels will show Wimbledon 2022?

 The BBC has the rights to show Wimbledon in the United Kingdom, as do Eurosport UK.
 In Australia, the tournament is broadcast by Channel Nine.
 Across Europe, it is broadcast on Eurosport or beIN Sport.
-In the USA, it is broadcast on ESPN and the Tennis Channel.
+In the USA, it is broadcast live on ESPN with highlights on the Tennis Channel.
 You can see the whole list of broadcasters from 2021 on the Wimbledon website.

-Sally Bolton is the newly appointed chief executive officer of the All England Lawn Tennis Club, the club that hosts the Championships.
+Sally Bolton is the chief executive officer of the All England Lawn Tennis Club, the club that hosts the Championships.